e-geist/ddtp/doc/presentation/presentation.md

 :::
 ::::::::::::::

-- de-facto standard for longterm storage of big data volumes
+- de-facto standard for long term storage of big data volumes
 - supported by all big analysis systems and programming languages

 ---